ansys/pystk/doc/source/api/ansys/stk/core/graphics/IProjection.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.graphics.IProjection.position`
+              - Gets or sets the cartesian defining the position of the projection in the central body's fixed reference frame.
+The array contains the components of the position arranged in the order x, y, z.
             * - :py:attr:`~ansys.stk.core.graphics.IProjection.orientation`
+              - Gets or sets the unit quaternion defining the orientation of the projection in the central body's fixed reference frame.
             * - :py:attr:`~ansys.stk.core.graphics.IProjection.field_of_view_horizontal`
+              - Gets or sets the horizontal field of view associated with the projection.
             * - :py:attr:`~ansys.stk.core.graphics.IProjection.field_of_view_vertical`
+              - Gets or sets the vertical field of view associated with the projection.
             * - :py:attr:`~ansys.stk.core.graphics.IProjection.near_plane`
+              - Gets or sets the near plane associated with the projection.
             * - :py:attr:`~ansys.stk.core.graphics.IProjection.far_plane`
+              - Gets or sets the far plane associated with the projection.

 Import detail